Managing Consent and Compliance Profiles in Dynamics 365 Real-Time Journeys

 Consent Centre

-Once customers update their consent using a preference centre form, these changes appear in the real-time journeys consent centre.
+Once people update their consent using a preference centre form, these changes appear in the real-time journeys consent centre.

 Each row in this view lists the email address, channel, purpose, consent status and date.
-It will also detail the consent type (general ‘purpose’ or an individual ‘topic’) and the preference centre source.
+It will also detail the consent type as a general ‘purpose’ or an individual ‘topic’.

 From this filtered view of contact point consents, you can see recent unsubscribes, general opt-ins and specific topics opted in/out.